breez/breez-sdk-docs/src/guide/closed_channels.md

 </custom-tabs>

 ## Redeeming the on-chain funds
-Redeem the on-chain fund by broadcasting the transaction to the network:
+Redeem the on-chain funds by broadcasting the transaction to the network:

 <custom-tabs category="lang">
 <div slot="title">Rust</div>